Leading female scientists will be awarded scientific heirlooms by their peers at the fifth Suffrage Science awards for Life Sciences on 6th June 2018.

 “She is developing a very successful and original research program and communicates her findings with passion and great clarity.
 Alongside her research activities, she mentors younger female scientists and actively participates to initiatives to improve the gender balance at senior level.”

-On the news of her nomination Professor Irene Miguel-Aliaga, MRC London Institute of Medical Sciences said:
+On the news of her nomination Professor Irene Miguel-Aliaga, MRC Laboratory of Medical Sciences said:

 “I am thrilled for two reasons.
 Firstly, the nominator, for whom I have huge respect both as a scientist and as a human being.
 Secondly for the award, which serves as reminder of how much we have achieved for women in science, but also of how we must continue to nurture women-friendly scientific environments – they are still the exception rather than the rule in a world where, in many countries, women don’t have basic human rights let alone access to science!”